IlgazUygur01/IlgazUygur01.github.io/README.md

 ###

+<p align="left">Hi!
+I'm a 10th-grade student at Hisar, where I have a keen interest in computer science.
+I'm currently diving deep into the worlds of Java and Python, learning to solve problems and build creative solutions.
+I'm passionate about coding and constantly exploring new ways to improve my skills.
+Whether it's debugging a tricky piece of code or developing a new project, I love the challenge and excitement that comes with programming.</p>

+###

-<p align="left">✨ Studying at Hisar Since 2023<br>📚 I'm currently learning Java and Python<br>🎯 My goals are getting 5  from my AP's <br> My Favorute activitys are listening music, Playing Basketboll, and Computer Games</p>
+<p align="left">✨ Studying at Hisar Since 2023<br>📚 I'm currently learning Java and Python<br>🎯 My goals are getting 5 from my AP's</p>

 ###